microsoft/vscode-docs/blogs/2022/09/15/dev-container-features.md

 Features can be authored in a variety of languages, the most straightforward being shell scripts.
 If a Feature is authored in a different language, information about it should be included in the metadata so that users can make an informed choice about it.

+> **Note:** While the install.sh will run Features in any language, if you wrote a Feature in an interpreted language that wasn't present on the build machine, the code would fail to execute.

-> **Note:** You should be sure that Features you release publicly check and install dependencies in addition to the Feature.
-Furthermore, public Features are very likely to be used from both arm64 or x86_64 machines - so be sure to adapt to this when possible.
+> You should be sure that Features you release publicly check and install dependencies in addition to the Feature.

+> Furthermore, public Features are very likely to be used from both arm64 or x86_64 machines - so be sure to adapt to this when possible.

 You may review `devcontainer-feature.json` properties [in the spec](https://containers.dev/implementors/features/#devcontainer-feature-json-properties), along with public examples in the [devcontainers/features](https://github.com/devcontainers/features) repo.